chluczywek/Data_Science_Projects/Campy_Horror_Movies/README.md

-# Campy Horror Movie Visualizations
+# Campy Horror Movies Analysis
 ### Main question : How have Campy Horror Movies changed over the years?
 ### Definition of Campy: in the style of camp : absurdly exaggerated, artificial, or affected in a usually humorous way